HeeteshKamthe/Using-AWS-Elastic-Beanstalk-to-Set-Up-RDS-and-Access-It-from-an-EC2-Instance/README.md

 - ✅ Use AWS Systems Manager Parameter Store or Secrets Manager to store credentials securely.

-- ✅ Regularly monitor CloudWatch metrics for RDS to detect unusual activity.# Using-AWS-Elastic-Beanstalk-to-Set-Up-RDS-and-Access-It-from-an-EC2-Instance
+- ✅ Regularly monitor CloudWatch metrics for RDS to detect unusual activity.